 Look for genetic evidence of thoughtful line-breeding on a particular dog within the third or fourth generation of the pedigree you are literally buying into.
 If that dog produced consistently well, count him as being in the first or second generation because his genes are more concentrated and should therefore be more powerful.

 A dominant, linebred grandparent repeated on the pedigree...

 ... can contribute as much as any one of the first 6 dogs.
 Hang on though, before you run into that pedigree pileup, you need to know there’s a little glitch in the above statement.
 More so today than ever before, most so-called line breedings occur as a matter of economy or convenience, not due to study of the genetics involved.
 A mediocre dog repeated in the pedigree can be bad news.
 It’s up to you to ferret out the concentrated dog’s quality before getting excited about a “line-bred” pedigree.

 Top ranked BREED winners in the first two generations indicate someone was willing to spend time and money to prove their quality.
 Those dogs could be your super highway to breeding success.
 If the pedigree doesn’t reflect one or more verifiable top ranked Best Of Breed winners within the first three generations, it means one of two things; either there are no outstanding dogs despite any claims to the contrary OR you just learned that incompatible top winners bred to each other for the wrong reasons do not guarantee success.
 Even if a dog and bitch are outstanding representatives, it matters not unless they are genetically compatible.

-Don't let the scenery distract you; see the dogs and apply what you’ve learned into structuring a pedigree that will last and hopefully, become a superhighway for someone else!
+Don't let the scenery distract you.
+The pedigree may look perfectly beautiful but see as many of those dogs as possible.
+You can then apply what you’ve learned into structuring a pedigree that will last and hopefully, become a superhighway for someone else!